On $q$-Painlev\'e VI and the geometry of Segre surfaces: Set up and main results

 \subsection{Generic asymptotics near $\boldsymbol{t=\infty}$}

 In this section, we discuss the asymptotics of solutions of $q\Psix$ around $t=\infty$.
 Let $\mathcal{E}_\infty$ denote the elliptic function

-This is an elliptic function of degree $2$ with periods $1$ and $\tau$, that plays an important geometric role in the $q$-pairs of pants decomposition discussed in Section \ref{sec:dec_algebraicII}, and again was first derived by Ohyama et al. \cite{ohyamaramissualoy}*{\S 5.1.3} in that context.
+This is an elliptic function of degree $2$ with periods $1$ and $\tau$, that plays an important geometric role in the Mano decomposition discussed in Section \ref{sec:dec_algebraicII}, and again was first derived by Ohyama et al. \cite{ohyamaramissualoy}*{\S 5.1.3} in that context.
 It has the reflection symmetry $\mathcal{E}_\infty(-\sigma)=\mathcal{E}_\infty(\sigma)$ and, therefore, the equation

 has at least one solution, which we denote by $\sigma_{01}$, in the domain \eqref{eq:domain0}.
 If $0<\Re \sigma_{01}<\tfrac{1}{2}$, then the solution is unique, otherwise a second solution is given by its complex conjugate $\overline{\sigma}_{01}$, or $\overline{\sigma}_{01}-\tau$, in the domain \eqref{eq:domain0}, which may coincide with $\sigma_{01}$.